Amherst-Development/bungalo-ui-legos/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.<br/>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.